phylum-dev/rust-style-guidelines/imports.md

 If the `group_imports` `rustfmt` option is not used to automatically sort imports, they should be in Std -> External -> Crate order.
-External crates that you maintain can be put in separate blocks between External/Crate.
+External crates that we maintain can be put in separate blocks between External/Crate.

 Module definitions should come after the imports, this also applies to imports referencing that module.